Solar incentives in Minnesota

 Minnesota is currently investigating opening a residential PACE program.
 Contact us to learn more.

 - Residential and small business customers of Xcel Energy are eligible to apply for Xcel’s Solar*Rewards incentive program.
 To participate, a customer first checks for availability through Xcel.
 Upon preapproval, the customer then installs a solar PV system up to 20 kW in size.
-The incentive payment for 2017 was $0.08/kWh, and participating customers receive these payments for 10 years.
+The incentive payment is $0.07/kWh, and participating customers receive these payments for 10 years.
 In 2017, the Legislature provided more funding to the Solar*Rewards program by terminating the Made in Minnesota incentive program, so there will be more funding available for the 2018 program.